Halifax Oceanfront House Sales

 3 baths

 Herring Cove Road to Ketch Harbour Road to Bald Rock Road Visit REALTOR® website for additional information.
-Coastal bungalow with ocean views, 2.79 acres & new oceanfront guest house in Sambro.
-Perched on an elevated lot with sunsets and distant ocean views, this bright, updated ranch-style
+Coastal Ocean view Rancher on grade + a NEW oceanfront guest house all on 2.79 acres in Sambro.
+Perched on an elevated lot with sunsets and distant ocean views, this bright, updated

 Shannon Gavin,Pg Direct Realty Ltd.